Weight Management: Getting Started

 Make an action plan

 Habits don’t change overnight.
 Setting your goals too high can leave you feeling discouraged if you can’t reach them.
 Be realistic.
-Choose 1 or 2 small changes you can make now.
+Choose one or two small changes you can make now.
 Set an action plan for how you are going to make these changes.
 When you can stick to this plan, keep making a few more small changes.
 Taking small steps will help you stay on the path to success.

 Track your progress